- Specialist money transfer companies, direct bank transfers and bank drafts are the key options for sending large amounts overseas.

 - Buying 1.00000 AUD and you pay 0.74694 USD

-The difference between these buying and selling rates for foreign currency is called the spread.
-In foreign exchange transactions this is also referred to as the bid-ask spread.
-Basically, the spread is what the bank is making when they buy and sell foreign currencies.
+The difference between foreign currency buying and selling rates is called the spread.
+This is also referred to as the bid-ask spread in foreign exchange transactions.
+The bank makes the spread when they buy and sell foreign currencies.

 Mid-market exchange rate or the middle rate or mid rate in foreign currency exchange is the exchange rate exactly halfway between a currency’s buy and sell rates (or bid and ask rates).